Chapter 1.20

 C. If the hearing officer determines that the administrative citation should be upheld and the fine has not been deposited pursuant to an advance deposit hardship waiver the hearing officer shall set forth in the decision a payment schedule for the fine.

-D. If the hearing officer determines that the administrative citation should be canceled and the fine was deposited with the city, then the city shall promptly refund the amount of the deposited fine, together with interest at the average rate earned on the city’s portfolio for the period of time that the fine amount was held by the city.
+D. If the hearing officer determines that the administrative citation should be reduced or canceled and the fine was deposited with the city, then the city shall promptly provide a refund of the amount, together with interest at the average rate earned on the city’s portfolio for the period of time that the fine amount was held by the city.

-B. Denial of Licenses and Permits.
-In addition to the means described above, the city may collect any past due administrative citation fine, late payment charge, costs, finally determined taxes or fees by declining to issue or renew any license, permit, zoning variance or other permission required and applied for by the responsible party under any chapter of titles 5, 6, 8, 10, 11, 13, 15, 17 and 18 of the City of Gardena Municipal Code until the responsible party pays such fine, charge, costs, finally determined taxes and fees.
+A. Denial of Licenses and Permits.
+In addition to any other means provided by law, the city may collect any past due administrative citation fine, late payment charge, costs, finally determined taxes or fees by declining to issue or renew any license, permit, zoning variance or other permission required and applied for by the responsible party under any chapter of Titles 5, 6, 8, 10, 11, 13, 15, 17 and 18 of the City of Gardena Municipal Code until the responsible party pays such fine, charge, costs, finally determined taxes and fees.

 1. When the enforcement officer becomes aware that a responsible party has failed to pay such fine, charge, costs, finally determined tax or fees within the time prescribed in the administrative citation, the hearing officer’s written decision, or in any order of a court of competent jurisdiction, whichever is applicable, the enforcement officer shall notify the departments responsible for issuing the above-described licenses and permits that said responsible party has a delinquent debt, and that no licenses or permits may be issued to the responsible party until the debt has been fully satisfied.